WFU-HPC/deac-docs/source/cluster-faq.rst

 	* Please visit the :ref:`Packages`<sec.software-packages>` page for more information.

+* Are there specific SLURM settings configured on DEAC?

+        * YES!
+See :ref:`DEAC Cluster Slurm Specifics <sec.slurm.deac>` for more information.

 * What SLURM attributes does the cluster use?

 	* Jobs are allocated based upon the `CR_Core_Type Consumable Resources Setting in Slurm <https://slurm.schedmd.com/slurm.conf.html#OPT_CR_Core_Memory>`_.
-	* Please see the current :ref:`Slurm Job Constraints<sec.hardware.arch.slurm>` for list of current constraints that can be used for job selection.
+	* Please see the current :ref:`Slurm Job Constraints<sec.slurm.deac.features>` for list of current constraints that can be used for job selection.

 * How many jobs can I submit?